mjourard/meal-manager/api/README.md

 # Meal Manager API

 This is an API written using Java's Spring Boot to power the Meal Manager web app.
-It's never been launched to prod, but here's how I got it working in dev future Matt.

 ## Development Setup